Hedius/E4GLAdKats/README.md

         Battlelog stats can be polled for players in the server, issuing automatic bans for damage mods, aimbots, magic bullet, and several others.
         The LIVE system can detect damage mods and magic bullet from a single round of play.
         DPS checks are enabled by default, with others available after a few clicks.
-        Furthermore, it is possible to send whitelists to the BF4DB plugin.
+        Furthermore, it is possible to send whitelists to the BF4DB and BattlefieldAgency plugins.
     </li>
     <li>
         <b>Surrender Vote System.</b>